dmytro-feshchenko/xamarin-phoneword-translator/README.md

 ## Getting started:
 Clone this repository: `git clone https://github.com/technoboom/xamarin-phoneword-translator`.

 Open the solution in Visual Studio 2017.
 Build an application.

-In case if you are using Mac OS you can also build iOS version of the app.
+Note: In case if you are using Mac OS you can also build iOS version of the app.

 ## Features:
 - [x] Translation from alphanumeric text into a regular numeric phone number